KETO LAZY CHICKEN CAESAR

 Notes

-The nutritional value of this recipe is based on the Keto version and is approximate.
-One serving contains 12.7 net carbs.
+- The recipe is based on the keto version and is approximate only.
+One serving has 4 grams of net carbs.

 - Method: PREP